Skip to main content

 • The "primaryKeys" property is an array of arrays

-• The outer array contains one or more primary key definitions which allow the server to retrieve multiple records at a time.
+• The outer array contains one or more primary key definitions, enabling the server to retrieve multiple records simultaneously.

 • Each inner array is a primary key definition that specifies the values the server needs to retrieve one matching record.